 Because drooling is common in teething babies, it’s a good idea to pat the mouth and chin areas dry using a soft cloth.
 Doing this helps prevent your baby from developing an uncomfortable rash.

-Dealing with teething pain can be a stressful experience for parents.
+Dealing with teething pain can be a stressful experience for parents (be sure to take care of your own health with essential amino acid support).
 However, with a little time, and a lot of trial and error, you and your baby can enjoy teething relief.